-You Might Know Me As The Bow Tie Guy - "Wearing a bow tie is like wearing two smiles"
+You might know me as The Bow Tie Guy because wearing a bow tie is like wearing two smiles!

 Born and raised in St. Louis, MO., I have five older siblings, 25 nieces and nephews, and over 40 great-nieces and nephews who call me the F.U...Favorite Uncle!
-Now what where you thinking?
+Now, what were you thinking?

 An avid hockey fan of the St. Louis Blues since 1967...
 I still can't believe the Blues won the Stanley Cup in 2019...but I am thrilled that they did!